 You also agreed that you would make a choice about where you bring any legal claim against Etsy.
 You only have two options: arbitration or small claims court.
 Each comes with its own limitations.

 Arbitration is an out-of-court process in which a decisionmaker, called an arbitrator, reviews relevant documents, hears from witnesses, and makes a binding decision about your dispute.
-It can be a lot like a typical court trial, but it is usually more informal and some believe less expensive.
-You generally cannot appeal the decision, even if you think the arbitrator got it wrong.
+It can be a lot like a typical court trial, but it is often more informal and is considered to be less expensive.
+In general, you cannot appeal the decision, even if you think the arbitrator got it wrong.

 If you decide to go to small claims court, you at least have the advantage of a judge hearing your case.
-But many states don't allow you to have a lawyer in small claims court.
+Many states don't allow you to have a lawyer in small claims court.
 Small claims courts are also limited in the amount they can award you under state law.
-You may believe you have a multi-million dollar case against Etsy, but a small claims court could only award up to its legal limit, which varies between $2,500 and $25,000 (with many states coming in at $10,000).
+You may believe you have a multi-million dollar case against Etsy, but a small claims court could only award up to its legal limit, which varies between $2,500 and $25,000.
+Many states come in at $10,000.

 Finally, you are limited in the amount you can recover from Etsy, regardless of whether you seek to arbitrate your claim or you sue in small claims court.
 Etsy's user agreement limits that amount to either $100 or the amount you paid to Etsy in the last year.
-Some states don't allow Etsy to limit its liability, so you need to check your state's law.
-But in most states, you're stuck.
+Some states don't allow Etsy to limit its liability, so you need to check the laws where you live.
+In most states, you're stuck.

 An Intellectual Property Lawyer Can Help

 You need to be vigilant if you sell your works on Etsy.
-Copyright infringement is a real problem.
-And while you may be successful in getting Etsy to remove infringing products on your own, you may face a persistent seller who either sincerely believes they are acting legally or doesn't think you will do anything about their infringement.
+Copyright infringement is a real problem, and while you may be successful in getting Etsy to remove infringing products on your own, you may face a persistent seller who either believes they are acting legally or doesn't think you will do anything about their infringement.
 An intellectual property attorney could provide you with legal advice about what your best options are.